6 Things You Didn’t Know About La Jolla’s Coast Walk Trail

 5. The white bridge that’s there today wasn’t constructed until 1991.

 The wooden white bridge was constructed to cross the gulch and make a safer pathway for the hiking trail soon after it became a historical destination.
 Sadly, much of the hiking trail has fallen into disrepair, and reconstruction is in the works as commissioned by the City of San Diego.

 6. The Coast Walk Trail is actually part of the California Coastal Trail.

 The CCT is a soon-to-be completed 1,200-mile long hiking trail that follows the California coast from Mexico all the way to Oregon.
 Other La Jolla trails that are part of the CCT include the Coastal Meander Trail (near La Jolla Cove); though parts of it are still incomplete, it’s possible to traverse the entire length of the CCT today.

 The La Jolla Coast Walk Trail is just about 0.6 miles and begins at either the Cave Store (from where you can walk down into Sunny Jim Cave) or at the small cul-de-sac along Prospect St., where you’ll find a parking lot with about ten spots.
 Assuming you can snag a spot, begin the hike by walking downhill toward a view point, where you’ll pick up the designated Historic Coast Walk Trail.
 Follow the hiking trails along the bluffs; you’ll soon spot that white footbridge we mentioned.

-Remember to keep an eye out for sea lions lounging on the rocks below, nearby La Jolla Cove and La Jolla Shores, La Jolla Village, and groups of kayak tours out on the water!
+Remember to keep an eye out for sea lions lounging on the rocks below, nearby La Jolla Cove and La Jolla Shores, downtown La Jolla Village, and groups of kayak tours out on the water!
 Those looking to explore on wheels can adventure along one of La Jolla’s several bike paths.